exercism/javascript/exercises/concept/lucky-numbers/.docs/hints.md

 ## 1. Calculate the sum for the numbers on the slot machine

 - You can use [join][mdn-join] to combine the digits.
+  It will implicitly convert the numbers to strings as well.
 - Revisit the introduction section to find out how to convert a string to a number.
 - Sum the numbers after they were converted